aragon/AGPs/AGPs/AGP-LD1.md

 To compute the # of transactions involving an application we would simply examine the blockchain.

 For each payout cycle, there is a determined “pot” of total earnings that will get paid to apps.
 The top app gets paid 20% of the total pot.
 So, for a pot of 100K ANT, the top app receives 20K ANT.
 The next app gets paid 20% of the remaining pot.
 The remaining pot is 80K, and 20% of that is 16K ANT.
-This process continues until every app has been paid or the payout amount is bellow 200 ANT whichever comes first.
+This process continues until either every app has been paid or the payout amount is below 200 ANT, whichever comes first.

 **Blacklist**